canardleteer/quickly-explore-rs/book/src/06-04-macros.md

 # Macros

-The macro sytax in Rust is both extremely powerful and useful, but can appear to be a bit arcane and "meta."
+The macro syntax in Rust is both extremely powerful and useful, but can appear to be a bit arcane and "meta."
 They are not like `C/C++` macros.
 It will be awhile before you understand why and where to use macros, and that's before you understand how to.
 All that is okay.